-The Provider number is attached to the entity e.g. Company – Company/Trust you have set up that will ultimately own the Childcare business.
+The Provider number is attached to the entity e.g. Company – Company/Trust you have set up that will ultimately own the Childcare business or businesses.

 The application – PA01

-must be completed online and will require you to have:
+must be completed on line and you must attach:

-The Provider number once obtained does not last forever, unless you continue to own childcare business.
+The Provider number once obtained does not last forever.
 If you have not purchased/own a centre within a period of approximately two years from time of issuance the Department may cancel the number.

 The application will require credit checks into the Company history and ALL the Directors of the Company.

 All Directors of the Company will be required to attend an interview.
-Shareholders are not usually required to attend interview.
+Shareholders are not usually required to attend interviews.

 The interview is usually two to three hours and is a panel interview of usually three to four personnel.
 To pass the interview, a thorough understanding of Childcare legislation, policy and procedures will be required.
-If you are purchasing a centre through Advance Business Brokers, we can assist with this process and provide detailed information on the questions and documents you will need to be proficient in.
+If you are purchasing a centre and signed a contract, through Advance Business Brokers, we will assist with this process and provide detailed information on the questions and documents you will need to be proficient in.